sickozell/SickoCV/README.md

 ### Clock generator with 4 dividers/multipliers and audio metronome

 #### - DESCRIPTION
-Clocker is a high precision clock generator and modulator with 4 dividers/multipliers with swing feature and integrated audio click.
+Clocker is a high precision clock generator and modulator with 4 dividers/multipliers with swing feature, time signatures and integrated audio click.

 ![clocker](https://github.com/sickozell/SickoCV/assets/80784296/297e57cc-7338-4dc5-a817-2f4215387c7e)